James Temple

-James Temple (1606–1680) was a puritan and English Civil War soldier who was convicted of the regicide of Charles I. Born in Rochester, Kent, to a well-connected gentry family, he was the second of two sons of Sir Alexander Temple, although his elder brother died in 1627.
+James Temple (c.
+1606–1680) was a puritan and English Civil War soldier who was convicted of the regicide of Charles I. Born in Rochester, Kent, to a well-connected gentry family, he was the second of two sons of Sir Alexander Temple, although his elder brother died in 1627.
 As a child, Temple moved with his father from Rochester to Chadwell St Mary in Essex and then to Etchingham in Sussex, where he settled.

 Temple gained military experience as a member of the Duke of Buckingham's expedition to the Isle of Ré in 1627.
 As a puritan, he joined the Parliamentary army at the outbreak of the Civil War and fought at the Battle of Edgehill.
 He rose to become a colonel and commanded Tilbury Fort, an important defensive position on the approach to London by river.
 He was elected as a Member of Parliament (MP) for Bramber in September 1645 to replace an ejected Royalist.
-He sided with the army in opposing any compromise with the King, and was appointed as a judge at the trial of King Charles I of England.
+He sided with the army in opposing any compromise with the King, and survived Pride's purge.
+He was appointed as a judge at the trial of King Charles I of England.
 Temple attended most of the court sessions and was the 28th (of 59) to sign the King's death warrant.
-After the restoration of Charles II, he was convicted of regicide, but avoided execution and was imprisoned on Jersey, where he died.
+After the restoration of Charles II, he was convicted of regicide, but avoided execution and was imprisoned in Jersey, where he died.